withastro/astro/docs/core-concepts/component-hydration.md

 ## Hydrate Frontend Components

-Astro renders every component on the server at build time.
-To hydrate your components on the client at runtime, you may use any of the following techniques:
+Astro renders every component on the server **at build time**.
+To hydrate any server-rendered component on the client **at runtime**, you may use any of the following techniques:

 - `<MyComponent:load />` will hydrate the component on page load.
 - `<MyComponent:idle />` will use [requestIdleCallback()][mdn-ric] to hydrate the component as soon as main thread is free.